 The Working Of A Vape Pen

 The vape pen consists of a cartridge/chamber to load your CBD extract into it.
 The extract is mostly in the form of a liquid.
 Unlike smoking, you cannot use dabs, crystals, or shatter in the vape pen.
 Once the oil is loaded, the chamber is heated causing the oil to fume.
 The fume is sucked in and inhaled through the mouthpiece.
 Easy as that!

 It Gets To Work ASAP!

 The vape pen on the other hand has the highest bioavailability at 30-50%!
 So half of what you smoke actually ends up being used for the purpose intended!
-Since it gets into your lungs and then into your bloodstream through the capillary rich nodes of the lungs you get instant relief from chronic pain!
-The effect last for 30 minutes to an hour.
+Since it gets into your lungs and then into your bloodstream through the capillary-rich nodes of the lungs you get instant relief from chronic pain!
+The effect lasts for 30 minutes to an hour.

 |Highest bioavailability than any other form||Risk of metallic contamination|

 |Small, light, and easy to carry||Might be harmful to the lungs|

 |Very fast to act||The coil needs to be changed frequently|

 Metal Contamination Can’t Be Ruled Out